Saddil Ramdani

-Saddil Ramdani (born 2 January 1999) is an Indonesian professional footballer who plays as a winger or attacking midfielder for Malaysia Super League club Sabah and the Indonesia national team.
+Saddil Ramdani (born 2 January 1999) is an Indonesian professional footballer who plays as a winger or attacking midfielder for Liga 1 club Persib Bandung.

 Early career

-Saddil Ramdani comes from the remote Muna Island in Southeast Sulawesi province in eastern Indonesia.
+Saddil comes from the remote Muna Island in Southeast Sulawesi province in eastern Indonesia.
 He was born in Raha, the main port of Muna, but left his hometown after elementary school to find a way to develop his football hobby.
 First, he went to provincial capital Kendari where he trained at the Galasiswa soccer school.
 Impressing scouts from Indonesia's main island of Java, Saddil in 2012 ended up in the East Java city of Malang, where the Aji Santoso International Football Academy (ASIFA) is based.

-Under the guidance of former Indonesian national football team captain Aji Santoso who was also coaching the Indonesia national under-23 football team at that time, Saddil trained and lodged at ASIFA, which also enrolled him into a local secondary school that collaborates with the academy.
+Under the guidance of former Indonesia national team captain Aji Santoso, at the time coaching the Indonesia U-23 team, Saddil trained and lodged at ASIFA, which enrolled him into a local secondary school that collaborated with the academy.

 Saddil developed into a goal-scoring winger at ASIFA, attracting calls from the national youth teams.
 In the 2016 AFF U-19 Youth Championship, Saddil on 20 September 2016 scored a hattrick against Cambodia that triggered a race among professional Indonesian clubs to be the first to employ his talents.

 Club career

 Persela Lamongan

-Before he graduated high school, Saddil signed for East Java club Persela Lamongan and played in the 2016 Indonesia Soccer Championship A. He scored his first goal for a professional club in October 2016 when Persela defeated Bali United 3-0.
+Before he graduated high school, Saddil signed for East Java club Persela Lamongan and played in the 2016 Indonesia Soccer Championship A. He scored his first goal for a professional club in October 2016 when Persela defeated Bali United 3–0.
 His 90th-minute goal sealed the upset victory.
 Persela frequently played the teenager in the 2017 Liga 1 and 2018 Liga 1 competitions.
 Schoolboy Saddil had to juggle between going to classes in Malang and playing for a professional club in Lamongan, three hours away, until he graduated in 2018.

-Sri Pahang FC
+Sri Pahang

-His performance in various international youth competitions in Southeast Asia in 2016-18 made him one of the most exciting talents in the region.
+Saddil performance in various international youth competitions in Southeast Asia in 2016 until 2018 made him one of the most exciting talents in the region.
 In January 2019, Saddil took a leap and signed with Malaysia Super League club Sri Pahang.
 He made a solid display of 21 appearances and two goals for his first season overseas.